-The purpose of an AEP is to establish, rehearse and have on record individualized evacuation plans for students and staff who have conditions which impede their ability to evacuate from a school building.
+The purpose of an AEP (Accelerated Education Program) is to establish, rehearse and have on record individualized evacuation plans for students and staff who have conditions which impede their ability to evacuate from a school building.
 AEPs shall be created when a student or staff member first joins CiTi.
 Thereafter, AEPs for that individual shall be updated annually, or whenever changing circumstances merit updating.

-To create an AEP for a student or employee with access or functional needs, the person directly assigned to supervise that individual shall complete an AEP form located in the supplemental appendices section of this document.
+The person directly assigned to supervise that individual shall complete an AEP form located in the supplemental appendices section of this document.
 Department administrators are responsible for initiating AEPs by providing copies of this form to assigned staff.